12 Top-Rated Tourist Attractions in Cork

 9 Kinsale Editor's Choice

 A little under a half hour's southerly drive from Cork, and at the gateway to scenic West Cork, is the quaint deep-sea fishing and yachting town of Kinsale.
-Originally a medieval fishing port, historic Kinsale is one of the most picturesque and popular resorts on the southwest coast of Ireland.
+Once a medieval fishing port, historic Kinsale is one of the most scenic resorts on Ireland's southwest coast.
 Visitors will find no shortage of cafés and restaurants to suit every taste, and the surrounding scenery is quite simply breathtaking.
 In recent years, the town has also become a world-class golf destination.
 Other activities include heritage town walks, an annual gourmet festival, a wine museum and, in neighbouring Summercove, 17th-century Charles Fort.

 10 Blarney Castle and the Blarney Stone

 A ten-kilometer road trip northwest from Cork city takes visitors to one of Ireland's most talked about attractions, Blarney Castle, home to the world famous Blarney Stone, which is said to instantly give those who kiss it the Irish 'gift of the gab.'
-Built more than six centuries ago by one of Ireland's greatest chieftains, Cormac MacCarthy, the castle has been attracting attention far beyond Munster ever since.
-Millions have flocked to Blarney, making it a world landmark and one of Ireland's greatest treasures.
+Built more than six centuries ago by one of Ireland's greatest chieftains, Cormac MacCarthy, the castle attracts millions of tourists from around the world.
 The famous stone is found at the top of the tower.
 Beautiful gardens surround the castle, and there's a range of activities and events year round.

 Hours: Open June-August Monday-Saturday 9am-7pm, Sunday 9am-6.30pm, off-season variations